ghostunnel/ghostunnel/README.md

 Ghostunnel is a simple SSL/TLS proxy with mutual authentication support for securing non-TLS backend applications.

-* Ghostunnel in server mode runs in front of a backend service and accepts TLS-secured connections, which are then proxied to the (insecure) backend.
-A backend can be a TCP domain/port or a UNIX socket path.

-* Ghostunnel in client mode accepts (insecure) TCP or UNIX domain socket connections and proxies them to a TLS-secured service.
+Ghostunnel supports two modes, client mode and server mode.
+Ghostunnel in server mode runs in front of a backend server and accepts TLS-secured connections, which are then proxied to the (insecure) backend.
+A backend can be a TCP domain/port or a UNIX domain socket.
+Ghostunnel in client mode accepts (insecure) connections through a TCP or UNIX domain socket and proxies them to a TLS-secured service.

 In other words, ghostunnel is a replacement for stunnel.